Black Bean Curry | Cooking With Jade The Food and Travel Blog by Chef Jade

 2 MINS READ

 If you are a vegetarian you may reduce your risk for certain diseases, including cancer, heart disease, type 2 diabetes, and more.
 But at the same time, you will need to be more creative in the kitchen and open yourself up to a wider variety of healthy, plant-based foods that can be both filling and delicious.
 Black beans are a great way of filling your protein needs.
 Not only that they are versatile, cholesterol-free, high in fiber, and low in fat.
 Sounds great, right?
+Try this black beans curry which is tasty easy and creamy and vegan.

 • 2 ½ cups of organic coconut milk